-The Sophora primary servers can be clustered and the staging servers can be operated in a network.
+The Sophora Primary Servers can be clustered and the Sophora Delivery Servers can be operated in a network.

-Sophora divides tasks between a content Primary Server for editing work and the Staging Servers for content delivery.
+Sophora divides tasks between a Sophora Primary Server for editing work and the Sophora Delivery Servers for content delivery.

-The Primary Server sends the content to all connected Staging Servers.
-You can connect as many Staging Servers as necessary; all are fail-safe.
+The Sophora Primary Server sends the content to all connected Sophora Delivery Servers.
+You can connect as many Sophora Delivery Servers as necessary; all are fail-safe.

 Each server saves the live content locally in its own repository and delivers it even if the other servers fail.
-Each Staging Server in the default configuration uses a fully encapsulated Java database.
+Each Sophora Delivery Server in the default configuration uses a fully encapsulated Java database.
 This reduces the administrative workload and means additional servers can be rapidly deployed.

-Sophora also has a reliable fallback concept for the Primary Server.
-Fallback servers can be connected to the Primary Server and can be constantly provided with all content in all versions.
+Sophora also has a reliable fallback concept for the Sophora Primary Server.
+Fallback servers can be connected to the Sophora Primary Server and can be constantly provided with all content in all versions.